phwt/uplay-invisible-mode/README.md

 ## How to use

 After you have done the set-up step.
 All you have to do is use `enable_rule.bat` to enable offine mode and `disable_rule.bat` to disable offline mode.

+Note : Don't enable before you launch the game or your game will not be able to launch.
+And disable it before you close the game (for cloud synchronization)

 Enabling this will not instantly put you in offline mode.
 It may took about 30s - 1m for you to be completely offline.
 Same for disabling it took about 30s - 1m to appear online again.